 It is an honor and privilege to serve the students, teachers, administrators and families of Lamoille North.
 I began my career in the field of education in Colorado, as a para-educator and math tutor.
 Wanting to be closer to my family, I moved back to the east coast to attend graduate school at Smith College and shortly thereafter, taught 2nd and 3rd grade on the island of Nantucket.
 In 2001, my husband and I moved to the Green Mountains.
 Since moving to Vermont, I have had the opportunity to serve as a, Teacher, K-8 Mathematics Specialist, Research Assistant, Education Consultant and Curriculum Director.
 In addition, I have completed a second Master’s degree in Curriculum and Instruction with a concentration in Mathematics from the University of Vermont and received a Certificate in Advanced Educational Leadership from Harvard’s Graduate School of Education.
 In my free time, my family and I enjoy hiking, skiing, reading and traveling.

-I grew up in Connecticut and graduated from Eastern Connecticut State University with a Bachelor's Degree in Health and Physical Education.
+I grew up in Connecticut and graduated from Eastern Connecticut State University with a Bachelor’s Degree in Health and Physical Education.
 I began my LNSU teaching career in 1993 at Cambridge Elementary School as a paraeducator in the Essential Early Education program.
-It was this experience that led me to pursue my Masters Degree at Johnson State College in Early Childhood Education.
-After graduating from Johnson in 1998, I was hired as the PreK and Early Childhood Special Educator at Eden Central School.
-In addition to my work in Eden, I have been fortunate to also work as an early educator at our elementary schools in Waterville and Hyde Park.
-In 2012, I began working as the Lamoille North Essential Early Education Coordinator while teaching part-time.
-This experience provided me with a wonderful opportunity to work as a part-time administrator which eventually led to my current position as the Director of Early Education.
-It is a joy advocating for our youngest learners and their families in partnership with the talented LNSU Early Education Team and local agency partners.
-My husband Nelson and I have been living in Vermont for 31 years and we have been sailing on Lake Champlain for 25 years.
-I also enjoy competitive tennis, riding my bike, and open water swimming.
+It was this experience that led me to pursue my Masters Degree at Northern Vermont University.
+In 1998 I was hired as the PreK Teacher and Early Childhood Special Educator at Eden Central School.
+I have also been fortunate to work as an early educator at our elementary schools in Waterville and Hyde Park.
+In 2012, I worked part-time as the LNSU Essential Early Education Coordinator which eventually led me to my current position as the Director of Early Education.
+In 2018, I completed a Certificate of Advanced Graduate Studies program in School Leadership at St. Michael’s College.
+It is a privilege advocating for our youngest learners and their families in partnership with the talented LNSU Early Education Team and local agency partners.
+In my spare time I enjoy sailing, tennis, riding my bike and swimming.

 I grew up in San Antonio, TX, and left when I joined the United States Navy in 2001.
 I served 10 years on active duty and three more years in the U.S. Navy Reserve.
 I have an AA in Computer Systems Management, a BA in Information Systems Management, and an MA in Organizational Management with a focus on Organizational Leadership.
 I began working in the education industry in 2015 upon my arrival to Vermont.
 I have taught for and been an Adjunct Faculty Member with the Community College of Vermont (CCV).
 I am taking some time off at CCV while I integrate into my new position with LNSU.
 I am excited and honored to offer my services for LNSU.
 See you in the hallways!